sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 is that unexpected changes might occur (python or git version may change).

-To do incremental builds you can re-run `spack install`, or if you've already sourced `spack-build-env.txt` then you can navigate to the build directory and re-run `ninja` or `make` like it was a manual build outside of spack.
+To do incremental builds you can re-run `spack install`, or if you've already sourced `spack-build-env.txt` then you can navigate to the build directory and re-run `ninja` or `make` like it was a manual build outside of Spack.

 ## Quick Start

-Run these commands to install spack-manager and activate it:
+Run these commands to install Spack-Manager and activate it:
 ```
 git clone --recursive https://github.com/psakievich/spack-manager.git
 export SPACK_MANAGER=$PWD/spack-manager